supermihi/pytaglib/README.md

 ## News
 See the [Changelog](CHANGELOG.md).
 ## Get it
+At first, you might need to install taglib with development headers.
+Ubuntu, Mint and other Debian-Based distributions:

+        sudo apt install libtag1-dev

-In most cases, you should install pytaglib with [pip](https://pip.pypa.io/en/stable/):
+Then install pytaglib with [pip](https://pip.pypa.io/en/stable/):

         pip install pytaglib

-See [installation notes](#installation-notes) below for requirements and manual compilation.
+For other operating systems and more details, see [installation notes](#installation-notes) below.

 ## Usage